User1391/ArduinoQuacking/README.md

 # Disclaimer:

 I do not condone the use of any of my code for malicious purposes.
 I, in fact, highly disagree with anything illegal or anything morally grey, and I will not be liable for the use of my code in any illegal way.

+I AM NOT RESPONSIBLE FOR ANYTHING YOU DO WITH MY CODE